Jessica Williams (musician): Musical career

+Personal life

-In 2012, Williams had a Spinal fusion with internal instrumentation at Swedish Hospital's Neurosurgery Unit in Seattle, Washington, and subsequently lost her ability to perform.
-She lived with her husband in the Pacific Northwest, and no longer toured.
+Williams was transgender and had gender-affirming surgery at 28 years old.
+In 2012, Williams had a spinal fusion with internal instrumentation at Swedish Hospital's Neurosurgery Unit in Seattle, Washington, and due to the medical procedures and recovery being lengthy, complicated and expensive, she ended up having to sell her beloved Yamaha piano.
+She lived with her husband Duncan Atherton in the Pacific Northwest, and no longer toured.
 She continued to make new music, including electronic music and neoclassical music, and remained a lifelong advocate of civil rights.

 Death

 Williams died on March 10, 2022, at age 73.
+Shortly thereafter, her husband opened a now closed Go Fund Me page to recover from the funerary and medical expenses.